 Example Of A Collar

-Consider using a collar on any block of stock that must be sold in the near term either as part of a diversification plan, for living expenses, or to limit risk on stock options coming due.
+Consider using a collar on any portion of stock that you would like to protect until you are ready to sell the stock in the near future.
+This can be part of a diversification plan or to lock in a known value for a future expense or to limit risk before stock options are due.